The Modern Data Architecture

-Cloud Data Warehouse Platform – this provides a number of services, including storage, security, processing and publishing data.
+Cloud Data Warehouse or Snowflake Data Cloud – depending upon the technology used, this provides a number of services, including storage, security, processing and publishing data.
 I won’t repeat the advantages of using cloud-native technologies for this, but the data journey within the platform in a modern data architecture has two main components:

 Staging Area – The data pipeline intelligent connectors are aware of, or can discover, how data is organised within the source system and can auto-generate a matching schema in a staging area of the data warehouse.
 The purpose of this staging schema is purely to accept data from the source, it is not optimised for any other purpose at this point and in this respect, it often replaces the requirement for a separate data lake, where structured and semi-structured data is concerned.

 This staging area contains raw, or unprocessed data, and is often the ideal source of data for analysts using data discovery and analytics tools who want to explore and derive insight.